Astray909/SYSC3303-Project/README.md

 * In Eclipse IDE, use Import Projects function to import the directory containing the project files
 * Verify JRE System Library is set to jre-10 or higher
 * Verify that all source files are placed in src directory
+* Verify that a CSV input with the correct formatting is present
 * Run the mainClass.java file as Java Application

 ## Testing Instructions